The tenth sweep of the NCDS will begin in 2020 when the cohort members are aged 62.

 The nurse visit will include a range of objective measurements of health including height, weight, blood pressure, balance and grip strength.
 Blood samples will also be collected.

-The Age 62 sweep will be funded by the Economic and Social Research Council, Medical Research Council, National Institutes of Health, and Department for Work and Pensions.
+The Age 62 sweep is funded by the Economic and Social Research Council, Medical Research Council, National Institutes of Health, and Department for Work and Pensions.